 Our commercial portfolio includes three FDA-approved biosimilar biologics.
 Our first product, UDENYCA, a biosimilar to Neulasta, a long-acting granulocyte-colony stimulating factor ("G-CSF"), was launched commercially in the United States in January 2019.
-In December 2021, the FDA-approved YUSIMRY, formerly CHS-1420, our Humira biosimilar product, which we plan to launch in the United States on or after July 1, 2023, per the terms of an agreement with Humira manufacturer, AbbVie.
-In August 2022, the FDA approved CIMERLI (ranibizumab-eqrn) as a biosimilar product interchangeable with Lucentis (ranibizumab injection) for all five indications, with 12 months of interchangeability exclusivity.
-Commercial launch of CIMERLI is planned for early October 2022.
-In addition to our three FDA-approved biosimilar biologics, we also have a BLA under review by the FDA for toripalimab.
-On April 29, 2022, the Company received a complete response letter ("CRL") from the FDA for the original BLA submitted under Section 351(a) of the Public Health Service Act ("original BLA") for toripalimab requesting a quality process change regarding manufacturing that we and Junshi Biosciences believe is readily addressable.
+Our second product, CIMERLI (ranibizumab-eqrn), was approved by the FDA in August 2022 as a biosimilar product interchangeable with Lucentis (ranibizumab injection) for the treatment of neovascular (wet) age-related macular degeneration, macular edema following retinal vein occlusion, diabetic macular edema, diabetic retinopathy, and myopic choroidal neovascularization.
+The FDA also granted CIMERLI 12 months of interchangeability exclusivity.
+We launched CIMERLI commercially in the United States on October 3, 2022.
+In December 2021, the FDA-approved YUSIMRY (adalimumab-aqvh), formerly CHS-1420, our Humira (adalimumab) biosimilar product, which we plan to launch in the United States on or after July 1, 2023, per the terms of an agreement with Humira manufacturer, AbbVie.

+In addition to our three FDA-approved biosimilar biologics, we also have an original biologic license application submitted under Section 351(a) of the Public Health Service Act ("original BLA") under review by the FDA for toripalimab.
+Toripalimab is being developed for its ability to block PD-1 interactions with its ligands, PD-L1 and PD-L2 by binding to the FG loop on the PD-1, and for enhanced PD-1 receptor internalization (endocytosis function).
+We believe blocking PD-1 interactions with PD-L1 and PD-L2 have the potential to promote the immune system's ability to attack and kill tumor cells.
+The original BLA for toripalimab seeks FDA approval for the use of toripalimab in combination with gemcitabine and cisplatin for first-line treatment of adults with metastatic or recurrent locally advanced nasopharyngeal carcinoma ("NPC"), and for use as a monotherapy in the second- or later-line treatment of patients with recurrent unresectable or metastatic NPC that have progressed on or after a platinum-containing chemotherapy.
+On April 29, 2022, we received a complete response letter ("CRL") from the FDA for the original BLA for toripalimab requesting certain manufacturing process changes that we and Junshi Biosciences believe are readily addressable.
 On July 6, 2022, we announced that the FDA accepted the resubmission of the original BLA for toripalimab.
 The FDA has set a Prescription Drug User Fee Act ("PDUFA") action date for December 23, 2022.
-Coherus plans to launch toripalimab in the United States in the first guarter of 2023, if approved by the December 23, 2022 PDUFA action date.
-In May 2022 we discontinued development of CHS-305, an Avastin biosimilar candidate, because regulatory approval of the licensed product could not be reasonably obtained within the agreed time period.
+We are still working with the FDA to set a date for a required inspection in China.
+We plan to launch toripalimab in the United States in the first quarter of 2023, if approved by the December 23, 2022 PDUFA action date.
+In May 2022, we discontinued development of CHS-305, an Avastin biosimilar candidate.
 We have built an experienced and robust oncology market access, key account management and medical affairs capability in the United States, supporting the successful commercialization of UDENYCA.
-We expect to leverage these capabilities as we build and launch our immunooncology franchise.
+We expect to leverage these capabilities as we build and launch our immuno-oncology franchise.